KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 Open [http://localhost:7474/browser/](http://localhost:7474/browser/) with your web browser to use the Neo4J GUI.

 ##### Running the webapp locally
+Internet access is required when running the webapp locally as it uses a number of files from different CDN's.

 Clone the repository
 ```
 git clone https://github.com/KeithWilliamsGMIT/Data-Representation-And-Querying-Project.git